-The album from 5K HD has finally arrived and its title is as mysterious and cryptic as the band’s music.
-The single “What If” finally has some musical siblings.
+The debut album from 5K HD has finally arrived and its title is as mysterious and cryptic as the band’s music.
+The previously released single “What If” finally has some musical siblings.
 Or rather, the first official single from the band has found a place in a musical framework that is simply wonderful.

 It’s bad form for the very beginning of an article to give away the conclusion.
 In this case, that the album “And To In A” is really good.
 But why play games?
 Why keep secret something that any trained listener can conclude after the first listen?
 It’s obvious that misplaced secrecy won’t do justice to 5K HD.